rancherlabs/cfl-summit-lab/README.md

 Pre-work:
   - Clone this repo to the Rancher node (`r`): `git clone https://github.com/rancherlabs/cfl-summit-lab.git`
-  - Change directory to the `2a-downstream-cluster` directory of the cloned repo, `terraform` is preinstalled on the node
+  - Change directory to the `bonus-downstream-cluster` directory of the cloned repo, `terraform` is preinstalled on the node

 1. Update the `terraform.tfvars` file to update the required variables (aws credentials, region, url, token, vpc details etc.)
 2. Initialise the terraform modules: `terraform init`